jimhigson/oboe.js/writing/main/2_Introduction.md

 measuring of speed will include a consideration of performance degradation due to connections which are terminated early.

-Additionally, I shall be looking at common ways in which the semantics of a message are expanded as a system's design emerges and commenting on the value of loose coupling in avoiding disruption given unanticipated format changes.
+Additionally, I shall be considering how the semantics of a message are expanded as a system's design emerges and commenting on the value of loose coupling between data formats and the programs which act on them in avoiding disruption given unanticipated format changes.

 [^1]: for quite an obviously visible example of progressive SVG loading,
     try loading this SVG using a recent version of Google Chrome: